Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 What happens during puberty in cats?

-Puberty is a crucial period in your cat's life.
-It marks the transition from juvenile to adult, accompanied by hormonal and behavioral changes.
+Puberty is a crucial phase in your cat's life.
+It is the transition from kitten to adult, accompanied by hormonal and behavioral changes.

 1. Physical changes

-• Hormonal changes: The hormonal balance adjusts, which leads to reproductive ability.
+• Hormonal change: The hormonal balance is restored, leading to reproductive capacity.

-• Growth spurt: Your cat continues to grow and fully develops physically.
+• Growth spurt: Your cat continues to grow and develops physically to its full potential.

-• Sexual maturity: Female cats show heat, male cats begin territorial behavior.
+• Sexual maturity: Female cats show signs of being in heat, male cats begin territorial behavior.

 2. Behavioral changes

-• Testing boundaries: Your cat will become more stubborn and may ignore commands.
+• Testing boundaries: Your cat will become more willful and may ignore commands.

-• More independence: She strives for independence and explores her surroundings more intensively.
+• More independence: She strives for autonomy and explores her surroundings more intensively.

 • Aggression: Occasional hissing or scratching can be an expression of hormonal fluctuations.